 This success was achieved not because hundreds of thousands of dollars had been thrown at the problem, and not because a blue-ribbon committee had drafted a Master Plan, and not because a government agency had established a new grant program.
-It was achieved because one faculty member took a clear and well-established model—the residential colleges at Harvard—and directly copied that model as completely as the local conditions would allow, innovating and expanding as opportunities arose, and drawing students and other faculty along.
+It was achieved because one faculty member took a clear and well-established model—the residential colleges at Harvard—and directly copied that model as completely as the local conditions would allow, innovating, improving, and expanding as opportunities arose, and drawing students and other faculty along.

-As the internal structures and practices of Strong College developed, however, I began to encounter many objections within the university hierarchy that I had not anticipated: it’s too hard, it’s too expensive, the faculty won’t do it, the students won’t like it, and on and on.
+As the internal structures and practices of this new residential college developed, however, I began to encounter many objections within the university administration that I had not anticipated: it’s too hard, it’s too expensive, the faculty won’t do it, the students won’t like it, and on and on.
 I knew that these objections were easily answered, and there was plenty of empirical evidence that they just weren’t true.
 It became sadly clear, however, that underlying most of these objections were really two things: first, a “can’t-do” mentality that prefers comfortable mediocrity to the possibility of accomplishment (see Chapter 13 in Kors and Silverglate’s The Shadow University), and second, a veiled but deep-seated class bigotry.
 Better to have our students walking through broken glass on the way to the bathroom at night, the unspoken reasoning went, than risk poisoning them with snobby, elitist, Ivy-league ideas.
-(Ivy-league ideas, apparently, like basic responsibility and consideration for others.)
+(Ivy-league ideas, apparently, like a supportive home life, basic responsibility, and consideration for others.)
 As Strong College very quickly became the best-run building on campus, one high-ranking student affairs officer even went so far as to claim that the reason we didn’t have as many behavioral problems as other on-campus buildings was that we excluded black students.
 Needless to say, this claim was utterly false, and the proportion of black students in Strong College was the same as in the university at large.
 His reasoning seemed to be that since the buildings he had been in charge of for twenty years were out of control, and since it obviously couldn’t be anything he was doing wrong, it must be the black students.
 His accusation exposed not only his incompetence, but his racism as well.

 Those who love learning and love students can transform the landscape of higher education and create the kind of vibrant, intelligent, and socially rich campus communities that everyone deserves.
-And they can do it anywhere by sweeping out the broken, wasteful structures that have caused so much damage, and by replacing them with small, faculty-led residential colleges.
+And they can do it anywhere by sweeping out the broken, wasteful structures that have caused so much damage, and replacing them with small, cross-sectional, faculty-led residential colleges.
 We owe nothing less to the future.
 As one of the cleverest students I have ever known once asked, “Why are we here if we’re not magic?”

 When this transformation has been accomplished, what will the landscape of higher education be like?
 It will be a landscape of small, stable homes that are academic and genuinely diverse, and that have long memories.